Our beginnings

 Our board

-The board consists of four independent part-time members including a Chair.
-The members of the board must have experience and expertise in law, natural resources management, compliance and regulation, or other areas.
+The board consists of four independent part-time members, including a Chair.
+Board members must have experience in law, natural resources, compliance and regulation, or other areas.

-The Board is appointed by the relevant portfolio minister on advice from NRAR staff.
-Once appointed, they are not subject to any ministerial direction either directly, or indirectly through DPE.
-The Minister has no input or influence into operational activities of NRAR.
+On advice from NRAR staff, the relevant government minister appoints the board.
+Once appointed, the board are not subject to any ministerial direction.
+The minister has no input or influence on the operational activities of NRAR.

-Board members are appointed for a three-year term but are eligible to be reappointed.
+Board members are appointed for a three-year term but can be reappointed.
 They meet at least monthly.

 Read our board charter.